What is hidradenitis suppurativa?

 What is the treatment for hidradenitis suppurativa?

-- Weight loss; follow low-glycaemic, low-dairy diet
+- Weight loss; follow an anti-inflammatory, low-sugar, low-grain, low-dairy diet (mainly plants)

 - Smoking cessation: this can lead to improvement within a few months